SkunkworksAI/hydra-moe/README.md

 There are several other MoE architectures that achieve varying results but consistently display the ability to scale LMs including Branch-Train-Merge (BTM), Clustered-BTM (c-BTM), GLaM...
 All papers are listed below in related works.

-## Some related works
+## Related works
-- GLaM: Efficient Scaling of Language Models with Mixture-of-Experts
+- <a href="https://arxiv.org/pdf/2112.06905.pdf" target="_blank">GLaM: Efficient Scaling of Language Models with Mixture-of-Experts</a>
-- DEMix Layers: Disentangling Domains for Modular Language Modeling
+- <a href="https://arxiv.org/pdf/2108.05036.pdf" target="_blank">DEMix Layers: Disentangling Domains for Modular Language Modeling</a>
-- Branch-Train-Merge: Embarrassingly Parallel Training of Expert Language Models
+- <a href="https://arxiv.org/pdf/2208.03306.pdf" target="_blank">Branch-Train-Merge: Embarrassingly Parallel Training of Expert Language Models</a>
-- Scaling Expert Language Models with Unsupervised Domain Discovery
+- <a href="https://arxiv.org/abs/2303.14177" target="_blank">Scaling Expert Language Models with Unsupervised Domain Discovery</a>
-- Soft Merging of Experts with Adaptive Routing
+- <a href="https://arxiv.org/pdf/2306.03745.pdf" target="_blank">Soft Merging of Experts with Adaptive Routing</a>
-- Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity
+- <a href="https://arxiv.org/abs/2101.03961" target="_blank">Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity</a>
-- AdapterFusion: Non-Destructive Task Composition for Transfer Learning
+- <a href="https://arxiv.org/pdf/2005.00247.pdf" target="_blank">AdapterFusion: Non-Destructive Task Composition for Transfer Learning</a>
-- Nearest Neighbor Zero-Shot Inference
+- <a href="https://suchin.io/assets/knnprompt.pdf" target="_blank">Nearest Neighbor Zero-Shot Inference</a>
-- Eliciting and Understanding Cross-Task Skills with Task-Level Mixture-of-Experts
+- <a href="https://arxiv.org/abs/2205.12701" target="_blank">Eliciting and Understanding Cross-Task Skills with Task-Level Mixture-of-Experts</a>
-- Mixture-of-Supernets: Improving Weight-Sharing Supernet Training with Architecture-Routed Mixture-of-Experts
+- <a href="https://arxiv.org/pdf/2306.04845.pdf" target="_blank">Mixture-of-Supernets: Improving Weight-Sharing Supernet Training with Architecture-Routed Mixture-of-Experts</a>
-- Sparse Upcycling: Training Mixture-of-Experts from Dense Checkpoints
+- <a href="https://arxiv.org/abs/2212.05055" target="_blank">Sparse Upcycling: Training Mixture-of-Experts from Dense Checkpoints</a>
-- AdaMix: Mixture-of-Adaptations for Parameter-efficient Model Tuning
+- <a href="https://www.microsoft.com/en-us/research/uploads/prod/2022/05/Mixture_of_Adaptations_EMNLP_2022-2.pdf" target="_blank">AdaMix: Mixture-of-Adaptations for Parameter-efficient Model Tuning</a>